MikeBeasterfeld/Shewbot-rails/README.md

 API Endpoints
 -------------

-* POST /titles/create - API Key protected - submit a new title as JSON: {"title":{"title":"This is the title"},"user":"ThisIsAUserName"}}
+* POST /titles/create - API Key protected - submit a new title as JSON: {"title":"This is the title","user":"ThisIsAUserName"}
 * GET /title/<id>/vote - add a vote to a title
 * GET /titles - titles of the current or last live show